suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-soft-failure

 When executing a command sequence inside SUIT_Directive_Try_Each and a condition failure occurs, the manifest processor aborts the sequence.
 If Soft Failure is True, it returns Success.
 Otherwise, it returns the original condition failure.
 SUIT_Parameter_Soft_Failure is scoped to the enclosing SUIT_Command_Sequence.
 Its value is discarded when SUIT_Command_Sequence terminates.

-#### suit-parameter-component-index

-This parameter allows to set the Component Index.

 #### suit-parameter-custom